 Respects to Religious Restrictions

 Another challenge of catering business-based events is paying respects to those with different cultures and religious beliefs.
 While some religions hold that certain foods are taboo all-year, others restrict diets based on annual events and/or time of day (consider this when planning company holiday parties).
 Again, knowing what cultures are important to your guests is vital for successful planning, catering, and event production.

 Fasting: March 2-20

-Fasting: Buddhist monks fast.
+Fasting: Only Buddhist monks tend to fast.

 No: Non-kosher meat, emulsifiers, and stabilizers of animal origin, gelatin, birds of prey and non-kosher seafood such as prawns, shellfish, and sturgeon.

 Fasting: No eating or drinking for 25 hours during Yom Kippur and Tisha b’Av.
 Tzom Gedaliah, Tenth of Tevet and Seventeenth of Tammuz, Ta’anit Ester, and Ta’anit Bechorim are no food/drink from sunrise to sunset.

 Fasting: No meat on Fridays of Lent, Ash Wednesday & Good Friday

 No: Pork (or pork products), non-halal animal-based gelatin, blood, alcohol, all carnivorous animals and birds of prey and all meat that is not harvested according to Islamic way.